tdlib-rest/tdlib-rest/README.md

 WIP TBD, v.0.0.0

-License: to be determined; Boost 1.0 like in http://github.com/tdlib/td ?
+License: to be determined; the same Boost 1.0 as in http://github.com/tdlib/td ?